 Tips to facilitate a Zoom defense:

-- Attend a Zoom trainings or review the Zoom tutorials.
-The latter has a number of articles that can be useful in preparing for your exam.
+- Review the Zoom tutorials.
+There are a number of articles that can be useful in preparing for your exam.

 - Make sure you have signed up for your Zoom Pro accounts.
 This allows all the features (screen sharing, breakout rooms, waiting rooms, etc.)

 - The chair should be the person to host the defense on Zoom; once a date/time is chosen, the chair should send out the Zoom meeting request.
 This allows the chair to manage the meeting.
 Here are best practices for Zoom Hosts.
 Here are best practices for Zoom participants.

 - Committee members should log in to the defense 15 minutes prior to ensure that their audio and video are working effectively.

 - Establish the preferred strategy for committee members and/or public to ask questions during the defense (during presentation, saved until after, if the chat window will be used).

 - The chair should enable the Waiting Room feature in their account settings.
 This feature allows the host to control when a participant joins the meeting.
 As the meeting host, attendees can be admitted individually or can be held in the waiting room and admitted all at once.
 In addition, the Waiting Room feature makes it more difficult for a Zoom-bomber to enter because they can only enter when the host allows it.

 - Be sure to enable the mute function for anyone who should not be speaking while the candidate is speaking (e.g., other students, friends, supporters)